NekoTheCatgirl/vrchat-vr-typer/Readme.md

 1. Ensure that you have [OSC enabled in vrchat](https://docs.vrchat.com/docs/osc-overview#enabling-it)
 2. Get the IP of the device running vrchat
 3. Run the application with the argument `--ip "<ip>"`

+## Running on a non windows machine
+As this was compiled only on windows, you will have to compile it yourself on your machine you want to run it on.
+Simply use cargo to build the application `cargo build --release`